A Training-free Method for LLM Text Attribution: Concentration inequalities

-In this section, we provide concentration inequalities to show that if the string is generated by a model $B$ and evaluated by a model $A$, then $\frac{1}{N}\sum_{n=1}^{N} Z_n^{A}$ converges to the average cross-entropy of the string under $B$ and $A$, $h_N(B,A)$, with a high probability.
+\textbf{Concentration Inequalities.} We provide concentration inequalities to show that if the string is generated by a model $B$ and evaluated by a model $A$, then $\frac{1}{N}\sum_{n=1}^{N} Z_n^{A}$ converges to the average cross-entropy of the string under $B$ and $A$, $h_N(B,A)$, with a high probability.
 If the text is generated and evaluated by model $A$, then $\frac{1}{N}\sum_{n=1}^{N} Z_n^{A}$ converges to the average entropy of the string under $A$ with high probability.
 In Appendix \ref{app:concentrationinequalroadmap}, we provide the proofs for the results in this section.
 These concentration bounds are the backbones of the statistical tests we design in section \ref{sec:stats}.
-For tractability, we make a parametric assumption on the probability laws $p^{A}_k(.)$ and $p^{B}_k(.)$. \begin{assumption} We assume that there exists $\epsilon>0$ such that $p^{A}_n(y_k), p^{B}_n(y_k) \notin (0,\epsilon)$. \end{assumption} Assumption \ref{assum:crossmodel} implies that models $A$ and $B$ either do not associate any probability to a token $y \in \mathcal{X}$, or they assign a probability of at least $\epsilon$.
-Our theoretical results depend only on $\log(\epsilon)$.
-Hence, our theoretical bounds primarily rely on a constant shift in the logarithmic scale.
-Note that Assumption \ref{assum:crossmodel} is not restrictive and is aligned with practice, as computers only allow for a limited range of representable numbers due to finite precision in floating-point arithmetic.
-Very small probabilities are either rounded to zero or set to a minimum threshold to maintain numerical stability in computations (\citealp{goldberg1991every}).
-The first outcome of assumption \ref{assum:crossmodel} is that
+To ensure the boundedness of our random variable $\mathbb{E}_{p^{B}_n}\big[Z_n^{A}\big]$, we make a parametric assumption on the probability laws $p^{A}_k(.)$ and $p^{B}_k(.)$ below.
+As we explain in Remark \ref{assumption1practical}, this assumption is consistent with practice. \begin{assumption} We assume that there exists $\epsilon>0$ such that $p^{A}_n(y_k), p^{B}_n(y_k) \notin (0,\epsilon)$. \end{assumption} Assumption \ref{assum:crossmodel} ensures that the zero-mean random variable $X_n^{A}=Z_n^{A}-\mathbb{E}_{p_n^B}[Z_n^{A}]$ is well-defined by guaranteeing that